abw/badger-maths/website/index.md

 For the theory behind this, see https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html

-These functions were adapted from the code in [Sinful.js](https://github.com/guipn/sinful.js).
+These functions were originally adapted from the code in [Sinful.js](https://github.com/guipn/sinful.js).
+They are now implemented as wrappers around [Big.js](https://github.com/MikeMcl/big.js/).

 ## Opinionated and Selfish Software